chutter/FilterZone/README.md

 setwd(work.dir)
 ```

-where the astral.dir is the directory of filtered astral datasets, saved from the "output.dir" in Step 6 above ("filtered-astral").
+The working directory "work.dir" is the main project folder.
+The "astral.dir" is the directory of filtered astral datasets saved in the "output.dir" in Step 6 above ("filtered-astral").

-2) Next, an R list object with your clades of interest are needed.
+2) The goal of the next step will be to target and obtain results for specific nodes or clades.
+To pull results from specific clades, first create an R list object.
 Include all taxa in the tree from each clade in each list object position, and name the list to correspond to the desired clade names.
 An example is show below:

 ```r
 #outgroups